 For Display ads, set realistic CTR expectations.
 Your CTR (click through rate) is going to be pretty low.
 For Search ads, if you follow the practice I just laid out and get your adgroups really specific and target high intent, low funnel keywords, then your CTR can get really high!

 If your goal is to get website traffic from your ads, then Clicks will be an important KPI for you, and you might choose a Manual CPC bidding strategy (with or without Enhanced CPC added on).
-Enhanced CPC can help get you more conversions from manual bidding, but if you have a Google Ads expert on your team, they might opt out of Enhanced CPC to maximize the level of manual control they have over the account.
+Enhanced CPC can help get you more conversions from manual bidding, using Google automation to help determine when a conversion is more likely.
 In order to use Enhanced CPC, you’ll need to implement conversion tracking.

 If you’re really focused on ROI and post click metrics, you should prioritize conversions.
 Conversions require more set up, but are really worth the time and effort when it comes to tracking how much potential and real revenue comes from your ads.
 If you can close the loop between marketing and sales, then you know where your marketing money is going and how many sales it’s bringing in.
 First things first- use call extensions and message extensions.
 Phone calls from ad extensions will automatically be pulled into your conversions.